 The Associated Hardware Manufacturers Scholarship \$1500 pa or such other amount as the Dean may determine 1 year.
 Where a recipient is enrolled in a higher degree program and is making satisfactory progress the scholarship may be extended subject to the availability of funds.
-Applicants shall have qualified for the de- gree of Bachelor of Architecture with hon- ours or Bachelor of Building with honours at the University of New South Wales and such graduates shall be of not more than five (5) years standing at the time of taking up the scholarship.
-Applications to Regis- trar by 31 October.
-Byera Hadley Travelling Scholarships§ \$5000 pa 1 year Awarded to outstanding graduates of a school of architecture in New South Wales for a course of study or research, or other activity contributing to the advancement of architecture.
-Graduates must be Austra- lian citizens and awards are eligible up to
+Applicants shall have qualified for the degree of Bachelor of Architecture with honours or Bachelor of Building with honours at the University of New South Wales and such graduates shall be of not more than five (5) years standing at the time of taking up the scholarship.
+Applications to Registrar by 31 October.
+Byera Hadley Travelling Scholarships \$5000 pa 1 year Awarded to outstanding graduates of a school of architecture in New South Wales for a course of study or research, or other activity contributing to the advancement of architecture.
+Graduates must be Australian citizens and awards are eligible up to 8 years from graduation.

-Application forms must be obtained from the Australian representative of the Fund, Mr J. T. Larkin, Department of Trade, Edmund Barton Building, Kings Avenue, Barton, ACT 2600.
+Applications forms must be obtained from the Australian representative of the fund.
+Mr J. T. Larkin, Department of Trade, Edmund Barton Building, Kings Avenue Barton, ACT 2600.
 These must be submitted to the Registrar by 15 August.